Carole Landis: Film career

-Landis appeared in a string of successful films in the early 1940s, usually as the second female lead.
-In a time when the singing of many actresses was dubbed in, Landis's own voice was considered good enough and was used in her few musical roles.
-Landis landed a contract with Twentieth Century-Fox and began a sexual relationship with Darryl F. Zanuck.
-She had roles playing opposite fellow pin-up girl Betty Grable in the musical Moon Over Miami and crime drama I Wake Up Screaming, both in 1941.
-When Landis ended her relationship with Zanuck, her career suffered and she was assigned roles in B-movies.
+She returned to Republic for one more film, the Judy Canova comedy Sis Hopkins (1941).
+She then landed a contract with Twentieth Century-Fox and began a sexual relationship with studio chief Darryl F. Zanuck.
+She had roles playing opposite fellow pin-up girl Betty Grable in the musical Moon Over Miami and the crime drama I Wake Up Screaming, both in 1941.
+When Landis ended her relationship with Zanuck, he stopped furthering her career.
+She remained under contract but was now assigned to lesser pictures, and Fox loaned her out to other studios three times.
 Her final two films, Noose and Brass Monkey, were both made in Great Britain.